OpenVoiceOS/skill-ovos-fallback-chatgpt/README.md

-# ChatGPT Persona Fallback Skill
+# ChatGPT Fallback Skill

-When in doubt, ask chatgpt, powered by [OVOS Persona](https://github.com/OpenVoiceOS/ovos-solver-plugin-openai-persona)
+When in doubt, ask chatgpt, powered by [OpenAI Solver](https://github.com/OpenVoiceOS/ovos-solver-plugin-openai-persona)

 You need to configure an api_key, get it at https://beta.openai.com/account/api-keys